Rytiggy/Glance/README.md

   - API endpoint
   - weather API key from https://openweathermap.org/
   - location (city)
+- After the settings are set up you should now be able to see the blood sugars on the watch.

 ### Dev environment setup
 - Follow this step by step guide for development:
   - https://github.com/Rytiggy/Glance/blob/master/HowToInstall.md